140am/butler/README.md

 # butler - ØMQ based Service Oriented Framework

-The butler framework aims to offer a simple but high performance and reliable service-oriented request-reply API between large number of client applications, a broker and worker applications using ØMQ sockets.
+The `butler` framework aims to offer a simple but high performance and reliable service-oriented request-reply API between a large number of clients and services through a central router using ØMQ sockets.
+Clients and services can come and go at anytime to make adjusting a cluster size dynamically based on workload easy.

 ## Features